justkahdri/JustKahdri/README.md

 - 💬 Ask me about **React or Python**

-- 📄 Know about my experiences [CV on Drive](https://linkedin.com/in/joaquin-montes)
+- 📄 Know about my experiences on my [LinkedIn](https://linkedin.com/in/joaquin-montes)

 - ⚡ Other interests: **I'm a bassist, I love music and sci-fi.**